 Born in Harlem, New York, Haitian-American filmmaker, Rachelle Salnave has balanced an extensive range of professional experiences.
-In a 10-year span Salnave has documented her community by creating a film about the gentrification of Harlem, called “Harlem’s Mart 125: The American Dream” which has toured film festivals, universities and community organization’s around the country.
-Harlem’s Mart 125 won “Best Documentary” at the 2010 African World Documentary Film Festival in St. Louis.
-Salnave has spoken on several panels designed to discuss ways on preventing the plight of gentrification.
-Harlem’s Mart 125 screened at the 2011 National Urban League Conference held in Boston and also during the America I Am: The African American Imprint exhibit at the Missouri History Museum presented by Tavis Smiley.
+In a 10-year span, Salnave has documented her community by creating a film about the gentrification of Harlem, called “Harlem’s Mart 125: The American Dream” which has toured the country in 2010 and won “Best Documentary” at the 2010 African World Documentary Film Festival in St. Louis, Missouri.
+Harlem’s Mart 125’ screened at the 2011 National Urban League Conference held in Boston and also during the “America I Am: The African American Imprint” exhibit at the Missouri History Museum presented by Tavis Smiley.
 In April 2012, Wine Spector Magazine awarded Salnave “Grant Recipient” of the year for her work in showcasing Top Chef Celebrity, Ron Duprat.